 Liang reports directly to Kaiser Permanente’s chairman and chief executive officer and is a member of the National Executive Team.

 Liang joined Kaiser Permanente in 2007.
 Prior to her current role, Liang served as president of Kaiser Foundation Health Plan and Hospitals for Northern California.
 In this role, she oversaw all aspects of the care delivery and health plan operations for the Northern California Region.

-Liang was appointed chief operating officer in June 2014 where she was responsible for advancing the organizational strategy and performance of health plan and hospital operations and regional functions including Human Resources, Continuum of Care, Quality and Regulatory Services and Information Technology.
+Liang was appointed chief operating officer in June 2014, responsible for advancing the organizational strategy and performance of health plan and hospital operations and regional functions including human resources, continuum of care, quality, regulatory services, and information technology.

 Liang is an active community steward.
-She has served on numerous community boards supporting education and socio-economic development.
-She is currently a member of the board of trustees for the Bay Area Council Economic Institute, Board of Governors for Chaminade University, chair for the American Heart Association’s 2016 Heart of Gold Campaign and the executive sponsor for Kaiser Permanente Asian Association.
+She has served on numerous community boards supporting education and socioeconomic development.
+She is currently a member of the board of trustees for the Bay Area Council Economic Institute and board of governors for Chaminade University, chair for the American Heart Association’s 2016 Heart of Gold Campaign, and the executive sponsor for Kaiser Permanente Asian Association.

-In 2009, she was named one of the “30 Working Mothers of the Year” by Working Mothers national women’s magazine.
-In 2015, she was honored by the San Francisco Business Times as one of the most influential women in Bay Area Business.
-She is a sought-after speaker on the topics of leadership, business transformation and the value of integrated health care.
+In 2009, she was named to the 30 Working Mothers of the Year list by Working Mothers national women’s magazine.
+In 2015, she was honored by the San Francisco Business Times as one of the most influential women in Bay Area business.
+She is a sought-after speaker on the topics of leadership, business transformation, and the value of integrated health care.

 Liang holds a bachelor’s degree in political science from Boston University and a master’s degree in health administration from the University of Washington.